USS Bergall (SS-320): 1955–1958

 As part of her routine operations, Bergall conducted a training cruise to Puerto Rico and Jamaica in January 1955, a minelaying exercise off Block Island off the coast of Rhode Island in March 1955, and tests with the Underwater Sound Laboratory at Bermuda in June 1955.
 Later that summer, the submarine began preparations for an overseas deployment with the United States Sixth Fleet in the Mediterranean Sea.

 Underway from New London on 9 November 1955, Bergall crossed the Atlantic Ocean and arrived at Lisbon, Portugal, on 20 November 1955.
 After a short visit, she passed through the Strait of Gibraltar and proceeded to Nice, France, where she arrived on 26 November 1955.
 Over the next six weeks, in between various antisubmarine warfare exercises with units of the Sixth Fleet, she visited ports in Italy and Spain and familiarized herself with the waters of the western Mediterranean.
 She returned to New London on 28 January 1956.

-In addition to her usual routine from New London, Bergall provided target services for the Sound School at Port Everglades, Florida, in May 1956, visited Halifax, Nova Scotia, Canada, in June 1956, and conducted more development exercises at Bermuda in August 1956.
+In addition to her usual routine from New London, Bergall provided target services for the Sound School at Port Everglades, Florida, in May 1956, visited Halifax, Canada, in June 1956, and conducted more development exercises at Bermuda in August 1956.
 On 21 October 1956, she reported to the Portsmouth Naval Shipyard in Kittery, Maine, for an overhaul.
 While she was there, shipyard workers installed new sonar and sonar-related equipment.